KyleEgland/tkinterguiexample/README.md

 ## Current status

-- Restructured application to model it more closely to a modern Flask app
+- Restructured application to model it more closely resemble the application factory utilized by [Flask projects](https://flask.palletsprojects.com/en/2.0.x/patterns/appfactories/)
   - All Application code in subdirectory `MyExampleApp`
   - App is created via construction function in the `__init__.py` file
 - Added configuration object and established logging configuration